marcelnicolay/mongotor/README.md

     from mongotor.orm import Collection
-    from mongotor.orm.field import StringField, ObjectIdField, BooleanField, DateTimeField from mongotor import Session
+    from mongotor.orm.field import StringField, ObjectIdField, BooleanField, DateTimeField from mongotor.database import Database

     from datetime import datetime
     import tornado.web
     from tornado import gen

     # A connection to the MongoDB database needs to be established before perform operations
-    # A connection is stabilished using a Session object
+    # A connection is stabilished using a Databse object
-    Session.create(['localhost:27017','localhost:27018'], 'asyncmongo_test')
+    Database.connect(['localhost:27017','localhost:27018'], 'asyncmongo_test')

     class User(Collection):